623637646/ImpressionKit/README.md

 # ExposureKit

-A lib that help to analyze exposure (impression) events for UIView in iOS.
+A library that help to analyze exposure (impression) events for UIView in iOS.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/5275802/115500293-9b12c680-a2a3-11eb-9fcd-7018a78fce60.gif)